Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 # Lab 03: Dependency Scanning

+## Lab Scenario

+In this lab you will implement  dependency scanning in Azure DevOps to identify and mitigate potential security vulnerabilities

+## Lab Objectives

+In this lab you will perform the following:

+- Task 1: Setup Dependency Scanning
+- Task 2: Viewing alerts of repository
+- Task 3: Fixing dependency scanning alerts
+- Task 4: Dismissing dependency scanning alerts

+## Estimated Timing:45 minutes

 ### Task 1: Setup Dependency Scanning

 Dependency Scanning scans your project's dependencies such as libraries, frameworks, and packages, to identify any known security vulnerabilities or outdated versions that may pose a risk to your application